JoseDaVilla/background-remove-api/TUTORIAL.md

 ### Issue: "Upload failed" or 400 error
 - **Solution:** Verify the FormData field name is `'image'`
-- Check file size is under 10MB
+- Check file size is under 5MB
-- Ensure image format is supported
+- Ensure image format is supported (JPG, PNG, WEBP, GIF, BMP, TIFF, HEIC)
+- Check the error message for specific details

 ### Issue: Image not displaying
 - **Solution:** Add `backgroundColor` to Image component to see transparent areas